AAvarna/AR_ImageTracking/README.md

 🧰 Getting Started

-Once you have This Version of Unity and Xcode, you can get started by downloading the assets.
+Once you have This Version of Unity and Xcode, you can get started by installing these from Unity Registry onto your project:

 AR Foundation